Loading...

 The plan is to maintain TrueGameData's data and current features forever for both Warzone and Multiplayer for the community.
 But it's time for me to explore other opportunities.

 Next Up: Anything has been in my head for a long time.
-I love teaching people interesting things.
+I love teaching people about things.
 I love science, engineering, technology, and helping people in whatever form that takes.
 I wanted a way to share that without being stuck in a niche like Call of Duty.
 Tying a website with interactive tools and animations to video content felt like a unique approach.

 I dream of this being fully community funded.
 No ads, no sponsorships, no (or very few) features locked behind subscriptions.
 Just people who appreciate the content and want to support.